Cuba starter pack

 Can Americans still travel to Cuba in 2018?

 Yes!
-Travel to Cuba in 2018 is still possible for Americans who wish to go independently or on a guided tour.
+Travel to Cuba in 2018 is still possible for Americans who wish to travel independently or on a guided tour.
 You just need to pay attention to the rules.

 As an American traveler, all you must do to travel to Cuba in 2018 is choose one of the twelve categories, plan your trip so that it fits within your chosen category, and keep all your receipts and records for five years.
 If you go in 2018, you’ve got to keep your records through 2023.
 It’s that simple.

 You can book accommodations ahead of time online with sites like Airbnb.
 You can get help from Cuban travel experts who will do the heavy lifting of planning.
 And you can book flights on major airlines from your hometown airport to Cuba.

 Yes, flights will still run between the US and Cuba in 2018.
 But some airlines are cutting routes due to uncertainty in the Cuba travel market.
 Alaska Airlines has ended its daily flights from LA to Havana, but other airlines are maintaining their current service to Cuba.
 In 2018, you’ll be able to travel to Cuba from the US on JetBlue, American, United, Delta, and Southwest.

 But what about the State Department travel warning?

 The State Department may or may not lift its travel advisory for Cuba in 2018, but civilian travelers to Cuba should not be concerned either way.
-No private citizens have been affected by the illnesses diplomats are experiencing that prompted the travel warning back in September.
+No private citizens have been affected by the illnesses diplomats are experiencing that prompted the travel warning last September.
 Investigations into the cause of illnesses among diplomats are still ongoing.

 Will Hurricane Irma damage be an issue for travel to Cuba in 2018?

 Cuba is recovering well in the aftermath of Hurricane Irma.
 Most areas popular with American travelers are safe to visit now, including Havana, Viñales, Trinidad, Santiago, and Baracoa.
 If you have questions about a specific area, message us.

 Still have questions about travel to Cuba 2018?